mongodb-university/laravel-quickstart/README.md

 ### Navigate to the App Directory Root

-Run the following command to navigate to the application directory root directory:
+Run the following command to navigate to the application directory root directory in the GitHub repository:

 ```
-cd my-app
+cd laravel-quickstart/my-app
 ```

 ### Install the Dependencies